Download the audio (Right Click, Save As)

 “What next?”
 I asked the master planner.

 “Wait and see,” he said.

-“What was in the Solar System was that?”
+“What in the Solar System was that?”
 I asked.

-“It’s no good barking you stupid head off,” snapped the Parrot.
+“It’s no good barking your stupid head off,” snapped the Parrot.
 “Calm down and stop all that silly noise.
-The Cat People have been following us ever since we left the orbit of the moon.
+The cat people have been following us ever since we left the orbit of the moon.
 They’re after Pandora’s Box the same as we are.”

 ‘We’ll meet them in Hyde Park just before dawn,” he said.

 I found it hard to contain a growl when we came face to face with the hideous cat people.
 Quite frankly I was most furious with myself, for if I had stayed true to my instincts, and loyal to the humans, I would not now be dealing with the most treacherous species in the Universe – a horrific form of cat.
 This was what came of putting my trust in a Parrot with a grudge the size of infinity.

 They had what some deluded humans might consider to be pretty kitty-cat features.
 Neat purse-like lips, pink little noses, and pointy velvety ears.
 Their eyes were sly little slits that shone in the dark.
 It makes my stomach turn to think of them.
 Compared to an earth cat they were huge – but by the standards of Cat people, they were on the small side.
 They were the most dreaded and dangerous sort of feline.
 They were siamese cat commandos, from an elite regiment that prowled deep behind enemy lines leaving chaos, mayhem and confusion in their wake.

 “Grrrrrrrrrrr,” I said.
 I couldn’t help myself.
 And both the cat people raised the laser guns that were strapped across their chest.

 “Steady on,” squawked the Parrot.
 “We’re meeting in a spirit of inter-galactic-cross-species trust and cooperation.”